picodebr/learnbot-simulator-protocol/README.md

           direction: 1 # 0 or 1 (clockwise or counter-clockwise respectively)
           positive_pin: 12 # 4 or 12
           negative_pin: 4 # 4 or 12

+  loading:
+    - progress: 0.951 # (95.1%) 0 to 1

+  simulation:
+    - status: running # running, paused or stopped
 ```

+The **simulation status** could be one of the following:

+- `running` - The simulation is happening
+- `paused` - Freezes the simulation
+- `stopped` - Restart the simulation state and wait until the status change

 ## Events